idfyed/sample-php-app/README.md

-# Idfyed Go PHP sample application
+# Idfyed PHP sample application

 A PHP based web application implementing an integration with the Idfyed GO service to authenticate users using the Idfyed Me digital